russell-archer/StoreHelper/README.md

 	- The receipt is a **SQLite database** (`receipts.db`)
 	- Contains all of the user's transactions

-So, just out of interest, where is the receipt database and can we look at its contents?!
+So, just out of interest, where is the receipt and can we look at its contents?!

 Unless you jailbreak your iPhone you can't view the receipts database on a real device.
 However, when using the simulator you **can** directly view the contents of the database.
 The easiest way to find the path to the database is to add the following print statement somewhere in your app: